-This year, the three big Whole Foods Market stores have taken children on a journey from seed to supermarket with Richmond, High Street Kensington and Fulham Broadway hosting four schools each.
+The three big Whole Foods Market stores take children on a journey from seed to supermarket with Richmond, High Street Kensington and Fulham Broadway hosting four schools each.

 Students experience a chutney and sauce making master class with chef Ruth Quinlan

 , a trip to a pick-your-own farm to collect their produce, a visit to their local Whole Foods Market store to learn about marketing and finally sell their delicious chutneys at their local Whole Food Market in July to raise money for their schools food education programmes.